debugkei/LifeSim/README.md

 I only used vs2022 on this, so just opening the solution is enough.
 Visual studio will do the job.

-# Whats the thing with those errors and files?
+# Important
-Those errors and files are temporarly there because I'm remaking (revamping) the whole thing.
+The project is still being actively developed, thats why it may not even run.

 # Vendors/Dependencies
 I used:
 * WinForms
-* Gdi library, built-in C#
+* Gdi+ library, built-in C#